-- Taste one of the blackberries before starting the recipe and if it’s sweet, you may want to reduce the amount of sugar a bit.
+- Taste one of the blackberries before starting the recipe and if it’s sweet, reduce the amount of sugar a bit to reduce the sweetness.

 - Make sure the baking powder is fresh.
-If it’s old, it may not work properly and the biscuits won’t rise very much.
+If it’s old, the biscuits won’t rise very much.